 Sitting in his well-appointed midtown Manhattan office at CBS News, Rick Jefferson ’83SVC is surrounded by a treasure trove of historic memorabilia from virtually every major news event spanning the last 30 years, including Republican and Democratic National Conventions, presidential inaugurations, Super Bowls, and Space Shuttle launches.
 “Not bad for an inner-city kid from the Bronx,” Mr. Jefferson noted.

 University Career Services coordinates several on-site employer visits each semester to help students network with alumni and employers, learn more about specific career fields and get experience interacting with professionals.
 Develop a relationship with St. John’s and get to know our talented students, who are eager to explore career opportunities.
-For more information contact Jennifer Grauso, associate director, events and programs.
+For more information contact Jennifer Grauso, Director of Career Development Programs at [email protected].